shuchenliu/mygenerank-api/README.md

 # MyGeneRank API

-*A research study by the Scripps Translational Science Institute*
+*A research study by the Scripps Research Translational Institute*

 [Visit our site and get started with the study.](https://mygenerank.scripps.edu)